 How common is it?

-It is very common.
-Back pain rarely presents below the age of 10, however it is common during adolescence and becomes even more prevalent through life.
+Pain in the back is very common.
+It rarely presents below the age of 10, however it is common during adolescence and becomes even more prevalent through life.
 It often occurs with other pain problems such as hip pain, pelvic pain, neck pain and headaches.
 Problems such as incontinence are also common with it.

 Up to 80% of the population will experience this type of pain in their life, and for most people (70%) who get back pain they will recover to a large degree, although recurrences are common.
 For a smaller group of people (up to 30%) it may become distressing, persistent (lasting beyond 6-12 weeks) and disrupt many aspects of a person’s life.
 This can include limitations in the ability to do activities of daily living, exercise, work and participate in social activities.
 This can be very scary and lead to anxiety and depressed mood in many people.
 This is why back pain is the leading cause of disability.
 It is important to know, that it is very rare (1-2%) for back pain to be caused by a serious health problem such as cancer, fracture, infection or inflammatory disorder.

-There are a lot of MYTHS about back pain including:
+There are a lot of MYTHS about this type of pain including:

-✖ Back pain is always a sign of tissue damage and needs urgent medical attention
+✖ It’s always a sign of tissue damage and needs urgent medical attention

-✖ Scans are always needed to diagnose back pain
+✖ Scans are always needed to diagnose the pain

 ✖ Activities that provoke pain should always be avoided and rest is needed